Tennessee Car Insurance Guide

 Driver’s License Points System

 Tennessee uses a driver’s license points system to keep track of moving violations on your record.
 If you rack up too many points, the state will suspend your license.
-For adults, you’ll lose your license for six months to a year if you get 12 points within 12 months.
+If you acquire 12 points in a 12 month period, you will be summoned to an administrative hearing.
+If you fail to attend, you will lose your driving privileges for six months to a year.
 If you’re under 18 years old, all you need to lose your license is six points in 12 months.

 You’ll receive points on your record for moving violations, such as speeding and running red lights.
 Depending on a violation’s severity, it can be worth more points than others.
 Below are examples of moving violations and how many points they’re worth: